LuisAparicio12/m1_project_reflections/README.md

 **2. What was the benefit of using TDD while building out this project?**<br />
 **3. What was a resource that you used during this project and how did you use this to move your project forward?**<br />

+### Reflection Questions
+**1. Describe the steps you took to dig in to this code base.
+What was your process?
+If you don’t feel you had a process, define one that you might like to try next time.
+- First: I run each of the spec files and I was reading each of the erros; second: I went to each of the class methods and try to fix the error.
+**2 What was hard about working with code you did not write?
+- I was just wondering where it was going to fail each test.
+**3 What was easier than you expected about jumping in to an unfamiliar codebase?
+What made it easy?
+If nothing felt easy, what would’ve helped you feel more comfortable more quickly?
+- I would say trying to understand were the error is and fixing it.

 ## Paired Paired

 ### Project Overview